-The purpose of this study is to determine the safety and maximum tolerated dose (MTD) of Interleukin-2 in subjects with moderate-to-severe ulcerative colitis.
+The purpose of this study is to determine the safety and maximum effective dose (MED) of Interleukin-2 in subjects with moderate-to-severe ulcerative colitis.

 Age 18-70 years.